appclacks/documentation/content/getting-started/_index.md

 - Create a new API token with the command `appclacks token create`, for example `appclacks token create --name "admin"`.
 You can run `appclacks token create --help` to list all options for this command.
 You can for example configure the allowed API calls for the token and configure a TTL on it.

-See the [Authentication](/guides/authentication/) documentation for more information about permissions and tokens.
+See the [API token management](/guides/authentication/) documentation for more information about permissions and tokens.

 **Using a token**